QED-DeveloperPortal/qed-developer-portal-public/_posts/2024/2024-08-26-Myths about digital transformation.md

 ---
 title: "Myths about digital transformation"
+slug: "myths-about-digital-transformation-4e4b70"
 author: Joyclyn
-categories: [Public]
+categories: Public
 classification: Public
 tags: [myths]
 date: 2024-08-26 04:36:32
-updatedBy:
+updatedBy: Joyclyn
+updated: 2025-08-01 00:45:54
 likes: 0
 ---

 The term ‘digital transformation’ tends to be thrown about a lot without much consideration for what it actually is, which is one way myths begin.

-Here are some common myths about digital transformation:
+Here are some common myths about digital transformation I'd like to challenge:

 | Myth | Truth |
 | --- | --- |